PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added a hint to getJobIDsInTimeRange against jobsArchived4
   * changed hint in DBProxy.updateTransferStatus
   * changing TRF URL from BNL to CERN on the server side
   * fixed error message in brokerage for sites with status!=brokeroff